How can you identify a professional towing company?

 - meets state and federal requirements which include company name, place of origin, and DOT number clearly displayed on both sides of the truck, triangles, flares, and/or cones to place around the truck when it is stopped by the side of the road, amber beacon or light bar, fire extinguisher, etc.

-- has trucks inspected annually and have a dated and signed sticker displayed on the right side of the windshield of their truck to show that this inspection has occurred.
+- has trucks inspected annually and have a dated and signed sticker displayed on the right side of their truck to show that this inspection has occurred.

 - stops at the scales as is required whenever they are carrying a load when the total weight of the tow truck and the load is greater than 10,000 pounds.
 (A non-commercial vehicle or a company towing their own equipment and not towing for hire does not have to follow the same rules.)